Rent, Service Charges and Benefits

-When you sign a tenancy you agree to pay rent, which is the charge for living in your home.
-It is used to pay for services, such as repairs, maintenance and housing management.
-Some of the money is used to pay for improvements to residents’ homes.
+When you sign a tenancy agreement, you agree to pay rent, which is the charge for living in your home.
+It is used to pay for services such as repairs, maintenance and housing management.
+Also, some of the money is used to pay for improvements to residents’ homes.

 The amount of rent for each property depends on the number of ‘rent units’ allocated to it.
 The number of bedrooms accounts for most of a property’s rent units.
 Units are then added or taken away depending on other features.
 For instance:

-- Units are taken away if the property is without central heating or is on the second floor or above and there is no lift.
+Units are taken away if the property is without central heating or is on the second floor and above, and there is no lift.

-A service charge is a charge connected to facilities or service that are related to your home.
-The Service charges pay for estate services such as cleaning, grounds maintenance, lighting, maintaining the lift, door entry systems including dumped rubbish or abandoned vehicles.
+A service charge is a charge connected to facilities or services that are related to your home.
+Service charges pay for estate services such as cleaning, grounds maintenance, lighting, maintaining the lift and door entry systems, including dumped rubbish or abandoned vehicles.

 Heating and hot water

 Charges are added if there is a block heating and/or hot water system.
-They are not covered by Housing Benefit but paid for by you.
+They aren’t covered by Housing Benefit, but paid for by you.

 Water and sewerage

 Water and sewerage charges are set by the local water company.
 For homes without a water meter, we collect the money for the water company.
-If a meter is installed, you pay the water company direct.
-These charges are not covered by Housing Benefit but paid for by you.
+If a meter is installed, you pay directly to the water company.
+These charges aren’t covered by Housing Benefit, but paid for by you.

 We charge for other facilities like storage sheds and parking spaces.

-Your rent and service charges 2018/19.
-Click on this link for information to most common questions.
+For 2019/20 rent and service charges, click on this link for information to most common questions.

 How much do I pay and when?